NotokDay/ICSD/Game Of Thrones/Machines/Captivity/Walkthrough.md

 ### Finding Vulnerable Domain Objects via BloodHound Analysis

 Bloodhound is a great tool to analyze domain object relations and possibly find misconfigurations.
-For example, in the analysis section we can find many pre-built queries that find known mistakes done by system admins.
+For example, in the analysis section we can find many pre-built queries that find known mistakes made by system admins.

 ![Alt text](Screenshots/bloodhound-analysis.png)